In Virginia, a child is abused or neglected every 76 minutes and every 9.6 days a child dies from maltreatment.

 You see, child abuse is often hidden, many times it is hard to see.
 Very young children cannot report.
 Older children live in fear of further punishment and feelings of guilt and shame.
 These feelings make it more likely that they will keep their abuse hidden away from others.

-So, last year – 1,205 victims right here in Hampton Roads and how many more that we have not counted??
+So, in SFY 2018 – 1,205 victims right here in Hampton Roads and how many more that we have not counted??